 Analysis | Tucker Carlson says Ukraine is not a democracy.
-Here are the facts
+Here are the facts.

 The report noted the problem of extrajudicial killings was even worse “in the Russia-instigated and -fueled conflict in the Donbas region” and in Russia-occupied Crimea.

 It often takes time for a country to build up democratic institutions, especially if there has not been a long history of rule of law.
 A key aspect of U.S. foreign policy has been to assist Ukraine in its transition toward a more Western-oriented democracy.
-In 2020, according to foreignassistance.gov, the U.S. government gave Ukraine $160 million to improve governance, including $47 million for judicial development, $25 million for civil society, $18 million for media freedom and $16 million to anti-corruption organization.
+In 2020, according to ForeignAssistance.gov, the U.S. government gave Ukraine $160 million to improve governance, including $47 million for judicial development, $25 million for civil society, $18 million for media freedom and $16 million to anti-corruption organization.

 The Bottom Line